hammlab/k-beam-minimax/readme.md

 ## K-Beam Minimax Optimization
-#### For faster and more stable training of GANs and other adversarial optimization problems such domain adaptation, privacy preservation, and robust learning.
+#### For faster and more stable training of GANs and other adversarial optimization problems such as domain adaptation, privacy preservation, and robust learning.
 ---

-![GAN - Mixture of Gaussians](/misc/jsd.jpg "mixture of gaussians") *image_caption*
+![GAN - Mixture of Gaussians](/misc/jsd.jpg "mixture of gaussians") *Simultaneously tracking K local maxima of the minimax problem improves convergence and stability significantly as K increases.*

+This page is the repository for the codes used in ["K-Beam Subgradient Descent for Minimax Optimization," ICML, 2018](http://arxiv.org/abs/1610.03577).

 ### Abstract